Sociology of Revolution: Reception

 John Grierson, reviewing Sociology of Revolution on its publication in 1925, wrote that the "chief value of the book is in its first-hand Russian material".
 Grierson suggested that Sorokin was "emotionally susceptible" in writing the book and "allows his temper to get the better of him" and that consequently "his scientific judgement tends accordingly to be a little clouded".
 In particular, Grierson critiqued Sorokin's portrayal of the Bolsheviks, Lenin, and Trotsky in the book.
 Grierson summarised that: "The book, however, contains so much interesting material that the student of social psychology will find it valuable".

 William Eckhardt described the theory expressed in Sorokin's book as being "a frustration theory", and remarked that while it "was a nice combination of Freudian and Marxist theories" Sorokin "abhorred the theories of both Marx and Freud".
 Eckhardt saw Sorokin as contrasting with Marx by having "sided with the upper classes" and contrasting with Freud by having "sided with the ego instincts" instead of the sex instincts that he saw Freud as siding with.

 Robert E. Park regarded Sorokin's Sociology of Revolution as part of a wider social scientific trend "to write history in terms of a natural science", with Sorokin describing "what is general and typical in the phenomena of revolution in general" through his case study.
 Park saw Sorokin's method as "stating general theses and then marshaling facts to support them", extrapolating from his "personal experiences" and "wide reading in history" to produce "a natural history of revolutions".
 Park summarised the work as "not an easy nor interesting book to read", suggesting that it was most useful for "those who are eager for facts to discredit communism as an economic and political idea".

-Alex Simirenko situated Sorokin's Sociology of Revolution within his overarching practice of using data "as a means for confirming his personal apocalyptic vision" and his "synthetic" approach which aimed at producing "a general statement on the history of mankind".
+Alex Simirenko situated Sorokin's Sociology of Revolution within Sorokin's overarching practice of using data "as a means for confirming his personal apocalyptic vision" and his "synthetic" approach which aimed at producing "a general statement on the history of mankind".
 Simirenko summarised Sorokin's intellectual project as being concerned with a "cyclical theory of civilizational change", suggesting that Sorokin "conceived of civilizations as undergoing a pendulum-like change from a sensate to an ideational culture and back again" with revolution figuring as an expression of this cycle.